Eliza Dushku: Personal life

-Dushku was raised a Mormon, and still has a Mormon-themed tattoo.
+Dushku was raised in the Mormon Church, and still has a Mormon-themed tattoo.
 She describes herself as having taken a different path from the LDS Church, and is grateful for having grown up in it.

 Dushku lived for more than 15 years in Los Angeles, though spending substantial time back in Watertown and Boston in the period before her stepfather died.
 She lived for several years in the Laurel Canyon area.

 In 2009, she posed nude for the May issue of Allure magazine.

-Having originally intended to attend college in Boston, before her big break on Buffy altered those plans, she announced in March 2014 at the Emerald City Comicon that she would be attending college later that year.
-On June 22, 2014, The Boston Globe reported that Dushku had left Los Angeles, moved back to Watertown near Boston, and was planning to attend college.
+In 2014 Dushku moved back to Watertown in order to attend college in Boston.
 As of 2016, she was a student at Suffolk University, studying sociology.
-In 2019, Boston Magazine reported that she was studying holistic psychology at Lesley University.
-She graduated in 2020.
+In 2019, Boston Magazine reported that she was studying holistic psychology at Lesley University; she graduated in 2020.
+In 2023, it was reported by The Boston Globe that Dushku was studying for her master's degree in counseling and clinical mental health, with a focus on psychedelic-assisted therapies and treatment for addiction and mental health.

+During an interview with Boston Magazine in September 2024, Dushku revealed she has become a certified therapist, primarily focusing on psychedelic therapy for trauma patients.
+She has also become an advocate for the use of psychedelic drugs in mental health treatment, citing her own experiences with psychedelics to treat her mental struggles.
+In June 2025, Dushku received her master's degree in clinical mental health counseling from Lesley University.

 She is politically active and campaigned for Bernie Sanders in the U.S. presidential election of 2016.

 Relationships

 Dushku began dating former Boston Celtics and Los Angeles Lakers basketball player Rick Fox in October 2009, and in August 2010 the couple confirmed that they were living together.
 It was announced on June 24, 2014, that the pair had split.

 In June 2017, she became engaged to businessman Peter Palandjian and they wed on August 18, 2018.
-In August 2019, Dushku gave birth to the couple's son, Philip Bourne.
+On August 1, 2019, Dushku announced the birth of the couple's son.
 In February 2021, Dushku announced via Instagram that she was pregnant with her second child.
-In August 2021, Dushku gave birth to the couple's second son, Bodan.
+In August 2021, Dushku gave birth to the couple's second son.